Dixon6/GMC-ALS/README.md

 _____________________________________
 **Level:**
 - Wan't to add moving platforms.

-**Mantle:**
-- Blend in missing (Can be found in "Mantle Update" function, step 3's last lerp transform.).

 **Turn in Place:**
 - Need to fix the feet's animation twisting too much.